 Since microfiber sofas are covered with densely woven fabric, they do not suffer tears and rips as easily as regular sofas.
 The microfiber surfaces also wear well under normal use.
 While it may eventually show a few worn patches on the front edges of seat cushions and on the tops of the armrests, these worn areas likely take years to develop.
 In the meantime, the sofa provides classy style and comfortable seating for its users.

 Microfiber vs. Leather

 Leather is a beautiful, classic covering for a sofa.
 It is made from the cured, treated hides of cows and is a supple, smooth material.
-Although it can feel sticky on hot summer days, leather typically stays cooler than other sofa fabrics do.
+Although it can feel sticky on hot summer days, leather typically stays cooler than other sofa fabrics.
 During the winter, a few soft pillows and a throw can be added to the sofa for extra warmth and comfort.
-While a leather sofa may feel stiff when it is first purchased, it becomes more soft and pliable as it absorbs the oils from users’ skin and experiences regular wear.
+While a leather sofa may feel stiff when it is first purchased, it becomes more soft and pliable as it absorbs the oils from users' skin and experiences regular wear.
 In general, leather sofas provide very comfortable seating.
-However, its high price tag may be prohibitive for some buyers.
+However, their high price tag may be prohibitive for some buyers.